Clicketyclick/TipsAndTricks/docs/Notepad++/Doxyit/README.md

 > "This also provides helpful features for creating and editing comment blocks, even if Doxygen isn't desired."

-The setup has the folloing elements:
+The setup has the following elements:
 - [doxyit.py](doxyit.py) - The script it self
 - [doxyit.json](doxyit.json) - Configuration